 Efforts should be made as far as reasonably practicable to dedicate assigned teams of staff to care for patients in each of the different pathways.
 There should be as much consistency in staff allocation as possible, reducing movement of staff and the crossover between pathways.
 Rotas should be planned in advance wherever possible, to take account of different pathways and staff allocation.
 For staff groups who need to go between pathways, efforts should be made to see patients on the low risk pathways first, then the medium risk pathway, then the high risk pathway.
-Facemasks should be changed between pathways.
+FRSMs should be changed if wet, damaged, soiled or uncomfortable and must be changed after having provided care for a patient isolated with any other suspected or known infectious pathogens and when leaving high-risk (red) pathway areas